What Makes a Deliverable Board-Ready: The 16-Point Quality Gate

 - Version History table tracking all changes and their rationale

 Why it matters: Formatting isn't aesthetic — it's cognitive.
 The 3-Layer Reading Model exists because a CEO, a VP of Strategy, and a market analyst all need to use the same document differently.
-The SCQA framework exists because it forces the executive summary to tell a story, not list findings.
-These structures have been refined over 50 years of management consulting practice because they work.
+The SCQA framework exists because it forces the executive summary to tell a story, not list findings (Minto, 2009).
+These structures have been refined over five decades of management consulting practice because they work.

 The Compound Effect

-Any one of these checks improves deliverable quality.
-Together, they create something qualitatively different: a document that doesn't just present conclusions, but makes its entire reasoning process transparent and verifiable.
+Any one of these 6 core checks improves deliverable quality.
+Combined with the 10 additional automated validations — which catch anti-hallucination failures, missing claim provenance, cross-document inconsistencies, regulatory terminology errors, unfilled placeholders, and packaging issues — they create the full 16-point automated quality gate: a system that doesn't just present conclusions, but makes its entire reasoning process transparent and verifiable Sagentix 16-Point Quality Gate, 2026.

-This is the standard that boards expect from McKinsey and BCG.
+This is the standard that boards expect from top-tier strategy firms.
 It's the standard that survives investor due diligence.
 And it's the standard that separates strategy from opinion.

 A deliverable is board-ready when the board can interrogate any claim in the document and find a verifiable source, a clear evidence level, and a logical chain connecting the data to the recommendation.
 Anything less is a briefing note, not a strategy.